 During the Nguyen Dynasty, Vietnam was a feudal system.
 The Emperors had concubines and eunuchs and lived removed from the day to day life of their people.
 The name Vietnam was first coined by Gia Long, the first Emperor in the Nguyen Dynasty who ascended to the throne after defeating the Tay Son Dynasty in 1802.

-If you visit this part of Central Vietnam, Hoi An or even Hanoi, Chinese influence is clear.
+If you visit this part of Central Vietnam, Hoi An or even Halong Bay on a cruise, Chinese influence is clear.
 It was Gia Long’s son, Minh Mang who claimed the Han (Chinese) influence in Vietnam and brought Confucianism to the country.
 This was also the time when Chinese clothing arrived in Vietnam.
 He also, finally, conquered the territory occupied by the Champa, in Central Vietnam, as seen in My Son’s ruins, he discriminated against other minorities like the Cambodians or Khmer and denied Catholicism.
 During his reign there were lots of revolts and efforts aimed at restoring Catholicism to which Napoleon III finally reacted with the excuse of saving imprisoned Catholic priests who had entered the country illegally in 1858.
 By 1861 France had completed a full invasion.

 After the first French war Vietnam gave away three provinces in the south which are famously known as the far-flung Cochinchina.
 The invasion also gave France three trading ports, freedom to the Catholic missionaries and money to pay for the cost of war.